svcu/Tiger_DB/Readme.md

 # Tiger_DB
-Tiger_DB is a Grap-NoSql database for the purposes of scaling and giving the user absolute power over their data.
+Tiger_DB is a Graph-NoSql database for the purposes of scaling and giving the user absolute power over their data.
 For now it only has the basic CRUD actions and the DFS algorithm

 # How to use